Ka'Deem Carey: Professional career

+Pre-draft

-On January 13, 2014, Carey announced that he would forgo his senior season and enter the 2014 NFL Draft.
+On January 13, 2014, Carey announced that he would forgo his senior season and enter the 2014 NFL draft.

 Chicago Bears

-Carey was drafted by the Chicago Bears in the fourth round with the 117th overall pick of the 2014 NFL Draft.
+Carey was drafted by the Chicago Bears in the fourth round with the 117th overall pick of the 2014 NFL draft.
 Carey signed a four-year contract on May 13, 2014.
 In week 13 of 2015, Carey scored his first career rushing touchdown against the San Francisco 49ers on a four-yard run.
 On December 27, 2015, Carey recorded his first career receiving touchdown in a 26–21 win against the Tampa Bay Buccaneers.

 On September 2, 2017, Carey was placed on injured reserve.
 He was released by the team on September 8, 2017.

 Calgary Stampeders

 Carey signed with the Calgary Stampeders of the Canadian Football League (CFL) in early October 2018, nearing the end of the 2018 CFL season.
 Carey did not play for the Stampeders in 2018, but was on the roster as the team won the 106th Grey Cup.
 He was re-signed by the club on January 16, 2019, which prevented him from becoming a free agent the following month.
-In 2019 Carey started to make an impact on offense and was Calgary's leading rusher by midway through the season.
-On September 23, 2019 the Stampeders announced that Carey would miss the remainder of the season after suffering a broken arm.
+In 2019, Carey started to make an impact on offense and was Calgary's leading rusher by midway through the season.
+On September 23, 2019, the Stampeders announced that Carey would miss the remainder of the season after suffering a broken arm.
 Carey played in eight games for the Stampeders in 2019, carrying the ball 75 times for 422 yards with two touchdowns; he also caught 15 passes for 134 yards and a touchdown.

+After six years as a member of the Stampeders, which included two divisional All-Star awards and a CFL All-Star award, Carey became a free agent on February 13, 2024.

+Toronto Argonauts

+On February 14, 2024, it was announced that Carey had signed with the Toronto Argonauts.
+On June 22, Carey rushed for 104 yards on 19 attempts and a touchdown in a 39–36 win over the Edmonton Elks.
+He played in all 18 regular season games where he recorded 191 carries for 1,060 yards and seven touchdowns along with 37 receptions for 356 yards and one touchdown.
+For his strong season, he was named a Divisional All-Star for the third time in his career.
+He also played in all three post-season games, including the 111th Grey Cup where he had 15 rush attempts for 79 yards and a touchdown and three catches for ten yards in the Argonauts 41–24 victory over the Winnipeg Blue Bombers.
+He was with the team in training camp in 2025, but was part of the final cuts on June 1, 2025.

+Saskatchewan Roughriders

+On June 9, 2025, Carey officially signed with the Saskatchewan Roughriders.